 For the ShandsCair Critical Care Transport Team, the combination of intensive care and rapid transportation has helped link referring physicians to tertiary care being rendered in the emergency department and intensive care units at UF Health Shands Hospital.

-ShandsCair transports approximately 7,000 patients per year.
+ShandsCair transports over 11,000 patients per year.

 - Arterial line placement

 - Umbilical arterial catheter and umbilical vein catheter placement

 - Extracorporeal membrane oxygenation, or ECMO, for all patient populations

 - High-risk obstetrics team

 - Nitric and complex ventilation